gakonst/ethers-rs/book/providers/ipc.md

 The IPC (Inter-Process Communication) transport is a way for a process to communicate with a running Ethereum client over a local Unix domain socket.
 If you are new to IPC, you can [follow this link to learn more](https://en.wikipedia.org/wiki/Inter-process_communication).
 Using the IPC transport allows the ethers library to send JSON-RPC requests to the Ethereum client and receive responses, without the need for a network connection or HTTP server.
 This can be useful for interacting with a local Ethereum node that is running on the same machine.
 Using Ipc [is faster than RPC](https://github.com/0xKitsune/geth-ipc-rpc-bench), however you will need to have a local node that you can connect to.

 ## Initializing an Ipc Provider
+Below is an example of how to initialize a new Ipc provider.

 ```rust
 #[tokio::main]